General Foundations of Spatial Sense

 For area, students will need to visualize the interior space of a three-dimensional object.
 For example, when they are asked to determine the capacity of a prism is, they should visualize how much that prism can hold.

-Students should also recognize that in some situations might be named in another way, for example:
+Students should also recognize that in certain situations, these concepts might be named differently.
+For example:

 For the capacity attribute, students will need to visualize a three-dimensional space, that is, a picture of the interior space of a container.
 For example, in a situation where the capacity of a prism is to be determined, they need to visualize that they are determining the measure of its interior space.